Chapter 8. Technology Previews

 - The virtual function (VF) from the NIC is attached to the virtual machine

-The feature is currently supported with Microsoft Windows Server 2019 and 2016.
+The feature is currently provided with Microsoft Windows Server 2016 and later.